 7. Jobs Alert

 Provides career opportunities at middle and senior level of management in companies across the globe.
-Focussed on India, the UK and the US.
+Focused on India, the UK and the US.

 A group for managers, corporate recruiters, headhunters, HR folks and now you.
 Claims to be the biggest HR group on LinkedIn and the most active for discussions.

-A group by my buddy Dan Schwabel about how to use your brand for your job search and career in general.
+A group by Dan Schawbel about how to use your brand for your job search and career in general.